thremulation-station/thremulation-station/README.md

 #### Installation

-Now that `brew` is available let's grab the rest of the requirements.
+Now that Brew is available let's grab the rest of the requirements.
 You can copy / paste the following into your terminal:

 ```sh
 brew cask install virtualbox